dengjuncan/dengjuncan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>
 # About Me
-I'm a second year Ph.D student from the College of information science \& electronic engineering, Zhejiang University.
+I'm a second year Ph.D student from the College of information science and electronic engineering, Zhejiang University.
 My research interest includes model compression (typically vector quantization) and edge accelerators.

 I'm advised by Prof. Kejie Huang.
 Currently, I'm also a research intern at VIVO Mobile Communication.